4stronomical/dotfiles/README.md

 # dotfiles
-My dotfiles, absolutely not sorted, but with a script to install them
+My dotfiles, absolutely not sorted, but soon with a script to install them